saturnoluis/personal-cv/README.md

   resolution and bug fixing, monitoring application logs, recognizing alarms, and creating detailed reports for the responsible teams to ensure quick incident resolution and minimize user impact.

+### Globant - Frontend Developer & Technical Leader at [Globant](https://www.globant.com/)
+*Buenos Aires, Argentina* - *May 2016 - December 2020*

+As a frontend developer and technical leader, I played a key role in the development of a web application for managing financial instruments and live transactions for a major US financial institution.
+Working within an agile environment, I collaborated with a talented team utilizing React and Angular to deliver a robust, cloud-based trading solution.
+This experience significantly enhanced my frontend development skills, strengthened my technical leadership abilities, and provided valuable expertise in building financial management solutions.

+**My main responsibilities included:**

+* **Leading communication and requirement gathering with the client:** As a senior developer and team representative, I actively participated in client meetings to understand their needs and translate those requirements into actionable Jira tickets for the development team.
+This ensured effective communication and alignment between the client's vision and the team's execution.
+* **Collaborating in the development of a complex financial web application:** I contributed to the development of core features for a web application that enabled users to manage financial instruments and execute live transactions.
+  This involved working with large datasets, real-time data updates, and complex user workflows.
+Designing and implementing a middleware solution for API
+  integration: To overcome the challenge of integrating with the bank's legacy APIs, I collaborated with the team to design and implement a middleware service that standardized API calls and ensured seamless communication between the frontend and backend systems.
+This solution improved the maintainability and scalability of the application.
+* **Mentoring junior developers and fostering a collaborative team environment:**
+  I provided guidance and support to junior developers on the team, sharing my knowledge and experience to help them grow their skills and contribute effectively to the project.
+I fostered a positive and collaborative team environment that promoted knowledge sharing and continuous improvement.

 ---